-- An injured worker had a meniscectomy on June 1 and was off work through July 12. - On July 12, went back to work and worked several weeks.
-Knee kept getting worse. - On December 28, injured worker had a total knee replacement. - Returned to work June 25. - When does PPD start to accrue?
+- An injured worker had a meniscectomy and was off work June 1 through July 12. - On July 12, went back to work and worked several weeks.
+Knee kept getting worse. - On September 28, injured worker had a total knee replacement. - Returned to work February 25. - When does PPD start to accrue?